saks/lua-resty-newrelic/README.md

 Status
 ======

 This library is considered production ready.
+By default SDK will send all data using SSL.
+Also, SDK provides an option to turn on so called "HIGH_SECURITY" mode.
+So far, it looks like it doesn't work even if you set "NEWRELIC_ENABLE_HIGH_SECURITY" env var to "1".

 Description
 ===========